 On the city's most inflamed streets, the faith leaders are making contact with known crime perpetrators to talk about ways they can choose an alternate lifestyle.

 Other residents are trying to galvanize the community.

 On Tuesday (Aug.
 2), Moody's group will host National Night Out, a nationwide community-cohesiveness event, with four block parties on Runnymede Street, Joel Davis Park, Newell Road and East O'Keefe Street, event organizer Lisa Moody said.

-The City of East Palo Alto will host a town hall meeting with Mayor Carlos Romero and Davis to discuss a strategic public-safety plan, a summer violence-reduction plan on Thursday (Aug.
+The City of East Palo Alto will host a town hall meeting with Mayor Carlos Romero and Davis to discuss a summer violence-reduction plan on Thursday (Aug.
 4) from 6 to 8 p.m. at East Palo Alto City Hall, 2415 University Ave.

 Lisa Moody said last year residents on Runnymede boarded up an unsafe house and did weed abatement to reduce crime during National Night Out.

 "We will take back our city one block at a time, if we have to," she said.